ocoanet/EventPipePlayground/README.md

 - Use `dotnet-trace` internal code to start the application process with a diagnostic post.
 - Parse the event stream with `EventPipeEventSource`.
 - Use unsafe code to extract the stack traces from trace events.

+## Detector 5

+Detector 5 is a copy of Detector 1, but it uses custom trace events to discard allocations without context.